Staff-level support systems for SaaS teams

 Business Outcome

-Reduced escalation ambiguity and improved Support–Engineering alignment by introducing a shared, objective severity framework.
+Reduced escalation ambiguity and improved Support-to-Engineering alignment by introducing a shared, objective severity framework.

 What I Designed

 A weighted severity model based on customer impact, customer tier, users affected, and urgency.
-The model was embedded into workflows via a JavaScript-based calculator to ensure consistent application.
+The model was embedded into workflows via a JavaScript-based calculator to support consistent application.

 Impact

-Shifted escalation decisions from subjective judgment to shared operational logic, improving prioritization and reducing unnecessary escalations.
+Shifted severity assignment from subjective judgment to shared operational logic, improving prioritization and reducing unnecessary escalations.

 Interactive example